BigCiba/vscode-dota2-tools/resource/dump_panorama_css_properties.md

 # opacity-mask
 Applies an image as an opacity mask that stretches to the panel bounds and fades out it's content based on the alpha channel.
-The second float value is an optional opacity value for the mask itself, the image won't interpolate/cross-fade, but you can animate the opacity to fade the mask in/out.
-The -scroll-up, -scroll-down, and -scroll-up-down varients override the mask and apply only when the various vertical scroll scenarios affect the panel based on the overflow property.
+The second float value is an optional opacity value for the mask itself, the image won't interpolate/cross-fade, but you can animate the opacity to fade the mask in/out. ## Examples:

-## Examples:
 ```
 opacity-mask: url( "file://{images}/upper_row_mask.tga" );
 opacity-mask: url( "file://{images}/upper_row_mask.tga" ) 0.5;
-opacity-mask-scroll-up: url( "file://{images}/upper_row_mask_up.tga" ) 0.5;
-opacity-mask-scroll-down: url( "file://{images}/upper_row_mask_down.tga" ) 0.5;
-opacity-mask-scroll-up-down: url( "file://{images}/upper_row_mask_up_down.tga" ) 0.5;
+opacity-mask: url( "file://{images}/upper_row_mask.tga" ) -1.0;
+opacity-mask-position: 5px 50%;
+opacity-mask-scale: 200%;
+opacity-mask-scale: 50% 100%;

 ```

-# opacity-mask-scroll-down

-# opacity-mask-scroll-up
+# opacity-mask-position

-# opacity-mask-scroll-up-down
+# opacity-mask-scale